- Health Central Lab

 Talk to your physician if you are concerned you or someone you know has trouble sleeping or staying asleep.
 Your doctor may refer the patient to a Sleep Lab or Sleep specialist.

-You do not need a physician’s referral to enter the Health Central Hospital Sleep Disorders Center.
-Prior to your admission into the Center, you may have a consultation with a sleep specialist to identify your symptoms and to answer your questions about sleep disorders.
+Prior to your admission into one of the three centers, you may have a consultation with a sleep specialist to identify your symptoms and to answer your questions about sleep disorders.

 A trained technician will record and monitor the patient’s brain waves, eye movement, heart rate, muscle activity, breathing patterns, oxygen levels and body position during sleep.
 The information is then analyzed and interpreted by a physician specializing in sleep disorders.

-A diagnosis from the Health Central Hospital Sleep Disorders Clinic is a medical procedure covered by Medicare and most private insurance carriers.
+A diagnosis from Orlando Health Sleep Medicine is a medical procedure covered by Medicare and most private insurance carriers.